Skip to main content

 • Time lag between product changes and public-safe artifact publication (avg 72-hour window)

-• Human review quality variance during high-volume approval queues (studies show 23% variance in complex decisions)
+• Human review quality variance during high-volume approval queues — governance effectiveness depends on operator attention and expertise

 • Incomplete public disclosure of internal controls while artifacts remain redacted